masuday/Blupf90TutorialStandard/genomic_gblup.md

 ### Remarks

-This method doesn't need RENUMF90.
+This method does not need RENUMF90.
 It is useful for simulated data that has renumbered ID.
 A problem is to compute $\mathbf{G}^{-1}$ with the external programs.
 Also, this method may be slow in reading the file when the matrix is too large.

 GBLUP with partial use of pedigree
 ----------------------------------

 There is a case where a pedigree file is available but the user should perform GBLUP.
 The pedigree information can be used to form $\mathbf{G}$ but the final equations contain $\mathbf{G}^{-1}$ only.
 Or, the user can perform GBLUP with the (residual) polygenic effect which is explained with the additive relationship matrix.
 The method introduced here is general and flexible but a bit complicated.
 We will use two software: PREGSF90 for preparation and BLUPF90 for prediction as to the following protocol.

 1. Run RENUMF90 to generate renumbered data and `renf90.par`.
 2. Run PREGSF90 with `renf90.par`.